torpau/SingleLinkedList/README.md

-# Rubrik
+# Laboration 1
-Made by Torsten Pause.
+Made by Torsten Pause and Filip Peric